mbclause/Little-Genetic-Algorithm-Implementation/README.md

 strings.

-2. Decode each individual, i, within the population to integers z sub i, k and then to real numbers r sub i,k, to obtain the unknown parameters.
+2. Decode each individual, i, within the population to integers z sub i, k and then to real numbers r sub i,k to obtain the unknown parameters.

 3. Test each individual in turn on the problem at hand and